d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 to implement mini-batch stochastic gradient descent, and thus `Gluon` supports SGD alongside a number of variations on this algorithm through its `Trainer` class.
-When we instantiate the `Trainer`, we'll specify the parameters to optimize over (obtainable from our net via `net.collect_params()`), the optimization algortihm we wish to use (`sgd`), and a dictionary of hyper-parameters required by our optimization algorithm.
+When we instantiate the `Trainer`, we will specify the parameters to optimize over (obtainable from our net via `net.collect_params()`), the optimization algortihm we wish to use (`sgd`), and a dictionary of hyper-parameters required by our optimization algorithm.
 SGD just requires that we set the value `learning_rate`, (here we set it to 0.03).